Village of the Damned (1960 film): Plot

-Zellaby compares the children's resistance to reasoning with a brick wall and uses this motif as self-protection against their mind reading after the children's inhuman nature becomes clear to him.
-He takes a hidden time-bomb to a session with the children and tries to block their awareness of the bomb by visualizing a brick wall.
-David scans his mind, showing an emotion (astonishment) for the first time.
-The children eventually manage to break down Zellaby's mental wall and discover the truth just a moment before the bomb detonates, consuming the building in flames and killing everyone in the house, including Zellaby.
+When Bernard recovers, Zellaby sends him and Bernard's wife Anthea on a road trip to London.
+Zellaby then takes a hidden time-bomb to a session with the children and tries to block their awareness of the device by visualizing a brick wall.
+The children scan Zellaby's mind, eventually breaking down his mental wall and discovering the truth seconds before the bomb detonates, consuming the building in flames and killing everyone in the school, including Zellaby.